flintlib/flint/doc/source/references.rst

 References
 ------------

 ..
-[AbbottBronsteinMulders1999] Fast deterministic computation of determinants of dense matrices ACM International Symposium on Symbolic and Algebraic Computation 1999
+[AbbottBronsteinMulders1999] Fast deterministic computation of determinants of dense matrices, ACM International Symposium on Symbolic and Algebraic Computation (1999)

 ..
 [Apostol1997] Apostol, Tom : Modular functions and Dirichlet series in number theory, Springer (1997)